catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/s3api.rst

     <h4> Sample code </h4>

-The code below demonstrates how you can use boto to interact with the S3 compatible API.
+The code below is an example of a file using boto to interact with the S3 compatible API.

 .. code-block:: python